 I’ve written about my introduction to Walt Disney Imagineering, putting me on a project presenting some of EPCOT Center’s original films.
-Getting those films completed in time for the opening of EPCOT Center in 1982 was hard.
+Getting those films completed in time for the opening of the EPCOT Center in 1982 was hard.
 Getting the Golden Dream sequence of The American Adventure was practically a nightmare.

-I was asked to set up a screening on Stage Two on the Walt Disney Productions lot where the postproduction for EPCOT Center’s films was headquartered.
+I was asked to set up a screening on Stage Two on the Walt Disney Productions lot, where the postproduction for EPCOT Center’s films was headquartered.
 The stage had been transformed into the world’s largest screening room.
 This screening included all of the various versions of the film.

 Brice was one of the unsung heroes of Disney and was good at figuring things out.
-Don asked him what he his idea was, to which Brice replied, “I need to just go do it and show you.
+Don asked him what his idea was, to which Brice replied, “I need to go do it and show you.
 Give me three weeks.”
 Randy and Don looked at each other, gave Brice the okay, and off he went, production number in hand.

 Two weeks later, Brice stopped by my desk.
 He wanted me to set up a projection mockup with three 35mm film projectors, all to be synced to the sound playback system.
 I asked the format (it was Cinemascope) and went out and worked with the projection engineer, Walt Seifert, to figure it out.
 We had it ready the next day.
-I called Brice and he came over with three reels of film and the soundtrack for a private test screening with just him, the three projectionists and myself.
+I called Brice, and he came over with three reels of film and the soundtrack for a private test screening with just him, the three projectionists, and myself.

 On one reel was a series of shots flying through clouds.
 On the other two reels were alternating shots moving images of, yes, dreamers and doers that looked like there were magically floating across the clouds.
 There were also lots of editorial grease pencil marks indicating dissolves.
 But I could already tell it was going to be magical.

 The next day it was shown to Randy, Don, and everyone else, and enthusiastically approved.
-It would take another six weeks to get the finished film through the special photo effects department but we finally had a winner.
+It would take another six weeks to get the finished film through the special photo effects department, but we finally had a winner.
 The nightmare was now the polished dream that Randy had envisioned while developing and writing the show.